sffjunkie/ansiblefiles/ReadMe.md

 * ansiblehost - Configures a machine to manage these Ansible files run them
 * autoinstall - Ubuntu Autoinstall

-config file templates -> config files docker compose templates -> docker compose files

 ## License

-These ansible files are under the CC-BY-4.0 license
+These ansible files are under the MIT license

 ## Required Packages